What It Means to Be a Strategic PMO

 Put simply:

-So a Strategic PMO is where strategy meets governance, and the PMO becomes the bridge between executive intent and operational reality.
+A Strategic PMO is where strategy meets governance—where executive intent is translated into operational reality.

 That means:

-• Every initiative must tie to a business objective—not just fill a backlog item.
+• Every initiative ties to a business objective—not just a backlog item.

-• The cadence and mechanisms of the PMO aren’t arbitrary—they’re tuned to the enterprise rhythm.
+• Cadence and mechanisms are intentional, tuned to the enterprise rhythm.

 • Metrics aren’t collected for collection’s sake—they tell the story of value delivered.

-• The PMO isn’t static—it evolves as the business and its portfolio evolve.
+• The PMO evolves as the business and portfolio evolve.

 In other words: you stop keeping the lights on.
-You start directing the lights to where they matter most.
+You start directing them to where they matter most.

 Why “Strategic” Matters